iliashevrin/redis-ordered-set/README.md

 Integer reply: the number of members removed from the ordered set, or `nil` if `key` does not exist.

+### OM.REMHEAD key [count]

+> Time complexity: O(k), where k is the number of removed members

+Removes up to `count` members from the head of the ordered set stored in `key` .

+`count` may be any positive non-zero integer.
+When absent, the single head member is removed.
+This operation will remove less than `count` members if the tail is encountered prematurely.

+#### Return value

+Integer reply: the number of members removed from the ordered set, or `nil` if `key` does not exist.

+### OM.REMTAIL key [count]

+> Time complexity: O(k), where k is the number of removed members

+Removes up to `count` members from the tail of the ordered set stored in `key` .

+`count` may be any positive non-zero integer.
+When absent, the single tail member is removed.
+This operation will remove less than `count` members if the head is encountered prematurely.

+#### Return value

+Integer reply: the number of members removed from the ordered set, or `nil` if `key` does not exist.

 ### OM.COMPARE key member1 member2

 > Time complexity: O(1)